Pavers Cost: Patio + Driveway Pavers Cost Guide (2018)

 The Bottom Line:

-As you can see from the breakdown above, the only way a company could possibility offer you a lower price than what we have mapped out for you in this example is if they are:
+As you can see from the breakdown above, the only way a company could possibly offer you a lower price than what we have mapped out for you in this example is if they are:

 - A.) using a less experienced crew and pay them less than what we have outlined (about which is considered industry standard)